cakeio-unreal/cakeio-unreal.github.io/docs/core-api/special-types/cakeextfilter.md

 	{{ bp_img_ext_filter('Clone All Extensions') }}

     !!! warning
         This array will be empty if the extension filter is empty.
-Furthermore, keep in mind that this array is independent of the actual extension filter -- changes made to it will __not__ affect the CakeDir's extension filter.
+Furthermore, keep in mind that this array is not the actual extension filter -- changes made to the returned array will __not__ affect the CakeDir's extension filter.
+If you need to modify the extension filter itself, see the next section regarding modification functions.

 ### Modifying the Filter Set